gulshan-archive/AI-DeepLearning/README.md

 # numpy
-Jupyter Notebook for Numpy functions required for Artificial Intelligence, Machine Learning & Deep Learning.
+Jupyter Notebooks to learn Artificial Intelligence, Machine Learning & Deep Learning from Basics to Advanced.